 4 National Executive Committee (NEC) Union Home Secretary (Chairperson) Secretaries to the GOI in the Ministries/ Departments of Agriculture, Atomic Energy, Defence, Drinking Water and sanitation, Environment, Forests and Climate Change Finance (Expenditure), Health and Family Welfare, Power, Rural Development, Science and Technology, Space, Telecommunications, Urban Development, Water Resources, River Development and Ganga Rejuvenation, The Chief of the Integrated Defence Staff of the Chiefs of Staff Committee, ex officio as members.
 Secretaries in the Ministry of External Affairs, Earth Sciences, Human Resource Development, Mines, Shipping, Road Transport and Highways, Chairman, Central Water Commission and Secretary, NDMA are special invitees to the meetings of the NEC.
-To assist the NDMA in the discharge of its functions Preparation of the National Plan Coordinate and monitor the implementation of the National Policy Monitor the implementation of the National Plan and the plans prepared by the Ministries or Departments of the Government of India Direct any department or agency of the Govt. to make available to the NDMA or SDMAs such men, material or resources as are available with it for emergency response, rescue and relief Ensure compliance of the directions issued by the Central Government Coordinate response in the event of any threatening disaster situation or disaster Direct the relevant Ministries/ Departments of the GOI, the State Governments and the SDMAs regarding measures to be taken in response to any specific threatening disaster situation or disaster.
-Coordinate with relevant Central Ministries/ Departments/ Agencies which are expected to assist the affected State as per protocols and Standard Operating Procedures (SOPs) Coordinate with the Armed Forces, Central Armed Police Forces (CAPF), the National Disaster Response Force (NDRF) and other uniformed services which comprise the GOI's response to aid the State authorities Coordinate with all relevant specialised scientific institutions/ agencies responsible for providing early warning and monitoring Coordinate with SDRF, civil defence volunteers, home guards and fire services, through the relevant administrative departments of the State Governments 5 National Disaster Response Force (NDRF) Specially trained force headed by a Director General.
-Structured like A specialist response force that can be deployed in a threatening disaster situation or disaster.
+To assist the NDMA in the discharge of its functions Preparation of the National Plan Coordinate and monitor the implementation of the National Policy Monitor the implementation of the National Plan and the plans prepared by the Ministries or Departments of the Government of India Direct any department or agency of the Govt. to make available to the NDMA or SDMAs such men, material or resources as are available with it for emergency response, rescue and relief Ensure compliance of the directions issued by the Central Government Coordinate response in the event of any threatening disaster situation or disaster Direct the relevant Ministries/ Departments of the GOI, the State Governments and the SDMAs regarding measures to be taken in response to any specific threatening disaster situation or disaster Coordinate with relevant Central Ministries/ Departments/ Agencies which are expected to assist the affected State as per protocols and Standard Operating Procedures (SOPs) Coordinate with the Armed Forces, Central Armed Police Forces (CAPF), the National Disaster Response Force (NDRF) and other uniformed services which comprise the GOI's response to aid the State authorities Coordinate with 3DRF, civil defence volunteers, home guards and fire services, through the relevant administrative departments of the State Governments 5 National Disaster Specially trained force headed by a Director General.
+A specialist response force that can be deployed in a threatening disaster situation or disaster.